 Filing for bankruptcy comes with a lot of stigma and feelings of embarrassment or despair.
 However, bankruptcy is usually not the result of high living or financial unintelligence, though they certainly can be causes.
 The reality is that the most common causes of bankruptcy are life events that many people across the board experience.

 Medical bills continue to top the charts, though some experts say that the Affordable Care Act has decreased this risk.
 However, bankruptcy does not only affect those without insurance.
-Even if you have health coverage, an unexpected and serious health issue can still wipe out your assets.
+Even people with health insurance can face overwhelming medical bills, especially if their coverage is limited or if they lose their job and cannot afford COBRA.
 The need for long-term care or inability to work can compound the problem.

 Divorce